 Mr Bosio is a Corporate Adviser specialising in offering corporate services and strategic advice to private and public organisations, specifically in relation to capital raisings and M&A advice.
-He has over 21 years' experience in the finance industry as an Investment Adviser, Responsible Manager, and through various Executive and Non-Executive Director Roles.
+He has over 21 years' experience in the finance industry as an Investment Adviser, Responsible Manager, and through various Executive and Non-

+Executive Director Roles.
 Mr Bosio is the WA State Manager and Director of Corporate Finance of Shaw and Partners, having previously held the position of Managing Director, Chief Executive Officer and Head of Corporate Finance of DJ Carmichael.

-Directorship in other listed companies in last 3 years: Caeneus Minerals Limited (25 May 2021 - present); Connected IO Limited (ASX:CIO), March 2019 - Present.
+Directorship in other listed companies in last 3 years: Mantle Minerals Limited, (previously known as Caeneus Minerals Limited), (ASX: MTL), (25 May 2021 - December 2022); Connected IO Limited (ASX: CIO), March 2019 - Present.